Last Updated on

 - It also helps in the production of DNA (the molecule that holds the genetic code for every cell in our body).

-In case a pregnant woman experiences extreme weakness, rapid breathing and heart rate, pale skin during pregnancy she should check with a doctor who may want to test her for vitamin B 12 deficiency.
-The doctor may recommend some blood test to determine the count of red blood cells and the presence of methylmalonic acid.
+In case you experience weakness, have rapid breathing and heart rate, or have pale skin during pregnancy, you should check with a doctor.
+Your doctor may suggest that you test for Vitamin B12 deficiency.
+The doctor may recommend some blood tests to determine the count of red blood cells and the presence of methylmalonic acid.
 The higher levels of methylmalonic acid may indicate lower levels of vitamin B12 in the body.
-In case the blood tests expose a deficiency, the doctor may conduct additional tests to establish the type and cause like antibodies test, Schilling test.
+In case a deficiency is diagnosed, the doctor may conduct additional tests, such as antibodies test, Schilling test to establish the type and causes of the same.

 Risks and Complications